 2) Every piece in any gang fired upon, which is at the shootout location, targets any one gang color that attacked it [11.4, 12.3 - 12.4 with clarifications] and returns fire [11.4, 12.3, 12.Example 2nd Paragraph].

 3) The defender allocates hits among his pieces [12.4] in that space (to a maximum of the strength/level of the piece).
 Hits from enemy Thugs or Joint Guards may not be allocated to a Vamp [13.2; Player Aide].
-Hits from Cops may not be allocated to a joint or non-criminal piece [9.7, 11.6, 12.7].
+Hits from Cops may not be allocated to any non-criminal piece (including joints) [9.7, 11.6, 12.7].
 Hits from non-criminal pieces (including Joint Guards) may never be allocated to a Cop [9.7, 11.6, 12.4 with clarifications, 12.7].

 4) The attacker similarly allocates hits among his pieces in that space [12.3 - 12.4].
 The attacker has the option to allocate hits to inactive (i.e., non-attacking) pieces but is not required to do so [12.4 with clarifications, 12.Example 2nd Paragraph].

-5) Remove casualties except hits assigned to a joint where all opposing Thugs and Racketeers were completely eliminated [12.5].
+5) Remove casualties except hits assigned to a joint if all opposing Thugs and Racketeers were completely eliminated [12.5].
 Any public present go to the cup [6.8; Player Aide].
-If a joint was destroyed, all public go to the cup [12.6].
+If a joint was destroyed, all public everywhere go to the cup [12.6].
 Any cop present goes to the cup [12.3].